 - Change the command from “sit”, “down” and “relax”.

-- Vary the length of playing.
+- Vary the length of play.

-This fun way to connect and engage is the foundation for off lead control.
+This fun way to connect and engage is the foundation for off-lead control.
 The leash comes off!
 The toy comes out!

 - Get two identical toys.
 Tennis balls, plush toys or whatever toy your dog likes to play with.
 The important thing is that the toys must be exactly the same.
 He needs to like both toys the same.
 If the toys are different, your dog might prefer the one over the other.
 When that happens, this technique will not work.